 Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 Freshwater systems depend on reliable measurement.
-Rivers, lakes, groundwater sources, and treatment systems all require consistent monitoring to remain safe and resilient.
-When water quality changes go undetected, contamination events can spread quickly and affect ecosystems, agriculture, and public health.
+Rivers, lakes, groundwater sources, irrigation systems, treatment facilities, wetlands, and community water supplies all require consistent monitoring to remain safe, resilient, and ecologically functional.
+When water quality changes go undetected, contamination events can spread quickly and affect ecosystems, agriculture, food systems, public health, and community trust.

-An Arduino water quality monitoring station provides a practical way to observe environmental conditions using low-cost embedded electronics.
-By combining sensors for pH, temperature, and total dissolved solids (TDS), it becomes possible to collect real-time data on water conditions and identify changes before they escalate into larger problems.
+An Arduino water quality monitoring station provides a practical way to observe water conditions using low-cost embedded electronics.
+By combining sensors for pH, temperature, and total dissolved solids, it becomes possible to collect local data about water chemistry and identify changes that may warrant closer investigation.

 Arduino water quality monitoring station with pH temperature and conductivity sensors measuring environmental conditions supporting SDG 6 Clean Water and Sanitation.